Authress-Engineering/dynamodb-armor/README.md

   }
 };

-await dynamoDbClient.update(params); // That's right you don't even need the .promise() anymore, or leave it in if you feel like it
+// That's right you don't even need the .promise() anymore
+//  or leave it in if you feel like it. await dynamoDbClient.update(params);
 ```

 ## Here's all the things you don't need to think about